jacksonh1/slim_conservation_orthogroup_generation/README.md

   - [generate SQLite databases for orthoDB files](#generate-sqlite-databases-for-orthodb-files)

 # orthoDB groups for conservation analysis
-This repository contains tools to retrieve and process ortholog groups from a local copy of the orthoDB database ([link](https://www.orthodb.org/)) in preparation for downstream conservation analysis. <br><br>
+This repository contains tools to retrieve and process ortholog groups from a local copy of the orthoDB database files ([link](https://www.orthodb.org/)).
+The pipeline finds a protein of interest in the database, retrieves its homologous proteins as defined by the orthoDB, and processes the group of homologs in preparation for downstream conservation analysis. <br><br>
+- Note: I refer  to these sequences as orthologs at many places throughout this repo but it is probably more accurate to refer to them as homologs.
+I use the term orthologs because that is what orthoDB calls them. see orthoDB [terminology](https://www.ezlab.org/orthodb_userguide.html#terminology)

 ## Pipeline overview:
 1. **Find a query protein in the orthoDB database** (retrieve the corresponding orthoDB ID)